Context

 Process

 To gain more insights about the current pain points of the tattoo booking process, we conducted a survey and sent it out to participants in the Richmond Virginia area.
 The survey received over 120 responses.
-The questions within the survey and a select number of the responses are listed below.
+The questions within the survey have been included below.

 Some of the Key findings from our survey were